Jay9z/AmazingAI/README.md

-# ImageFeatures
+# Amazing AI
-implementation of SOTA feature extraction and registration algorithms
+notes on paper and news I have read